Dymond Designs 2020-2021

-Any student who feels they have not received adequate, fair treatment in all matters related to; school policies regulations and procedures in accordance with the current student handbook may seek consideration through a formal grievance policy.
+Any student who feels they have not received adequate and/or fair treatment in all matters related to; school policies regulations and procedures in accordance with the current student handbook may seek consideration through a formal grievance policy.

 To provide all students with means for impartial consideration in grievance procedures.

-Stage 1: Statement of Grievance: If the student feels that the matter has not been resolved through informal discussions with instructor/student meeting, the student should put their grievance in writing to student director to the further resolve the said issue.
+Stage 1: Statement of Grievance: If the student feels that the matter has not been resolved through informal discussions with instructor/student meeting, the student should put their grievance in writing to Director of Operations to the further resolve the said issue.

-Stage 2: The Grievance Meeting: The school director must schedule the Grievance meeting within three (3) days receipt of the grievance.
-If the grievance includes the director, the counselor or designee may coordinate the meeting.
+Stage 2: The Grievance Meeting: The Director of Operations must schedule the Grievance meeting within three (3) days receipt of the grievance.
+If the grievance includes the Director of Operations, the Director of Operations or designee may coordinate the meeting.

-Stage 3: The response: The school director or designee will respond, in writing, the response shall be issued to the student within five (5) days following the grievance meeting.
+Stage 3: The response: The Director of Operations or designee will respond, in writing, the response shall be issued to the student within five (5) days following the grievance meeting.

-Students must take all reasonable steps to attend the meeting, but for any unforeseen reason the student or the school director can’t attend, the meeting must be rearranged.
+Students must take all reasonable steps to attend the meeting, but for any unforeseen reason the student or the Director of Operations cannot attend, the meeting must be rearranged.
 Should a student companion and/or parent/guardian be unable to attend then the student must make contact within 3 days of the date of the letter to arrange an alternative date within five (5) days of the original date provided.
 These time limits may be extended by mutual agreement.

-Appeal If the matter is not resolved to the student’s satisfaction, they must state their grounds of appeal in writing within five (5) business days of receipt of the decision letter.
+APPEAL: If the matter is not resolved to the student’s satisfaction, they must state their grounds of appeal in writing within five (5) business days of receipt of the decision letter.
 Within ten (10) business days of receiving an appeal letter, the student should receive a written invitation to attend an appeal meeting.
-A member of the school advisory committee will take the appeal meeting.
-After the appeal meeting with the Advisory committee member, the director must inform the student in writing of their decision within three (3) business days of the meeting.
+A member of the school’s Advisory Committee will take the appeal meeting.
+After the appeal meeting with the Advisory Committee member, the Director of Operations must inform the student in writing of their decision within three (3) business days of the meeting.
 No further action can be taken.